skahwah/kali_packer/README.md

 - VMWare Fusion or VMWare Workstation
 - Vagrant

-The purpose of this is to create a new Kali VM using the most recent weekly release.
-The VM is then converted into a Vagrant box.
+The purpose of this is to automate the creation of a new Kali VM using the most recent weekly release.
+A Vagrant box is then created from the VMWare files.
 Packer will automatically add the following to the VM:
 - A vagrant user
 - SSH support
 - Chef Client: So that you can deploy your preferred toolset after the box has been created.
 Check out my <a href="https://github.com/skahwah/chef/tree/master/kali_kitchen">Chef repo</a>